podspawnpodspawn

 podspawn remove-user alice --force

 With --force, all active sessions are immediately destroyed.
 Connected SSH sessions will be terminated and unsaved work lost.
+With --purge, the user's persistent home directory is permanently deleted.

 doctor